 I had too much chocolate.

-I know, for some people that sounds like an impossible situation, but I’m really not the hugest sweet tooth.
-I had some lovely chocolate thanks to a sponsor of an event I’d taken part in, but hadn’t quite got round to using it all up.
+Believe me, I understand that sounds like an impossible situation for many, but I'm really not the hugest sweet tooth.
+You see, I had some lovely chocolate thanks to a sponsor of an event I'd taken part in, but hadn't quite got round to using it all up.

 The chocolate was in discs/chips so more meant for cooking with rather than just snacking, but being good quality, I wanted to show it off a little.